 3. UK Yankee is a great board if you need advice on anything.
 They are particularly helpful if you are trying to figure out where you can find a specific American product or hah — where to watch that critical basketball or baseball game.
-Lots of good stuff on taxes and visas too.
+Lots of moving to London advice and good stuff on taxes and visas too.

 Tell Me Your Tips

 I am sure I am forgetting some things.
-Please let me know your tips for moving to London and I will add to this post as time goes on!
+Please let me know your moving to London advice and I will add to this post as time goes on!